 By obtaining bachelor's degrees in human biology, graduates are qualified to work as medical laboratory technicians, analyzing blood and other body fluids in an effort to detect disease or abnormalities.
 Such work requires great attention to detail and an ability to categorize and record facts precisely.
 People with an interest in combating social problems, such as AIDS or malaria may find this kind of work especially rewarding.

-According to the U.S. Bureau of Labor Statistics (BLS), the employment opportunities for medical laboratory technicians should increase by 16% from 2014 to 2024, which is about the same rate as the national average for all job opportunities.
-The BLS also reports that as of May 2015, medical and clinical laboratory technicians earned a median annual wage of $38,970.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment opportunities for clinical laboratory technologists and technicians should increase by 11% from 2018 to 2028, which is much faster than the national average for all job opportunities.
+The BLS also reports that as of May 2018, clinical laboratory technologists and technicians earned a mean annual wage of $53,880.

 A master's degree in human biology may be used to pursue a career as a dietitian or nutritionist.
 People in this position may work directly with patients to teach them how to manage a particular disease or condition with a proper diet.
 They may also work in hospitals or institutional settings planning meals and supervising the preparation of food.
 Dietitians may choose to concentrate on social ills, such as obesity and eating disorders.

-The employment of dietitians and nutritionists is estimated to increase by 16% between 2014 and 2024, according to the BLS.
-This rate of increase is faster than the average rate for all occupations within the United States.
-Dietitians and nutritionists are also listed by the BLS as earning a median annual wage of $57,910 as of May 2015.
+The employment of dietitians and nutritionists is estimated to increase by 11% between 2018 and 2028, according to the BLS.
+This rate of increase is much faster than the average rate for all occupations within the United States.
+Dietitians and nutritionists are also listed by the BLS as earning a mean annual wage of $61,210 as of May 2018.

 Most human and social biology professors need doctoral degrees to teach at the collegiate level.
 They generally specialize in one or two areas and share their knowledge with students through lectures and the supervision of their lab work.
 Professors need the ability to communicate clearly and stay informed about new research and developments in their field.